Nana-447/react--fully-from-scratch/readmes/FIREBASE-TECHNOTES.md

 `` firestore.collection('/users/id099012092/cartItems') ``

-### QUERIES IN FIRESTORE FROM FIREBASE
+## QUERIES IN FIRESTORE FROM FIREBASE

-- Firestore returns 2 types of queries: References and Snapshots;
+- Firestore returns 2 types of objects: References and Snapshots;
 - Those queries can be either Documents' or Collections' versions (depends of your search);

 - QueryReference: "current" place in the database;

-### QUERY REFERENCE
+## QUERY REFERENCE

-- An object that represents the "current" place in the database;
+- An object that represents the "current" place in the database that we are querying;

 `` firestore.doc('/users:userid/'); ``
 `` firestore.collections('/users'); ``

 - Does not have the actual data of the collection or the document;
 - It instead has properties with details that tells us details about it;

-#### DOCUMENT REFERENCE
+### DOCUMENT REFERENCE

 - Performs CRUD methods: .set(), .get(), .update(), .delete();
 - We also can "add" documents to a collection using:

 `` collection.add(); ``
 `` collectionRef.add({value: prop}); ``

 - We get the Snapshot running ".get()" from a Reference;

+### DOCUMENT SNAPSHOT

+- Allows us to check if the object .exists
+- We can also get the properties calling .data;

 ## FIREBASE ERROR OF READING / PERMISSIONS